Doug-Fernando/trybe-exercises/README.md

 # Trybe Exercises
-This repository have all the exercises developed by [Eric Massaki Hirayama](https://www.linkedin.com/in/erichirayama/) during Trybe's course.
+This repository have all the exercises developed by [Douglas Fernando]() during Trybe's course.

 ### [Trybe](https://www.betrybe.com/) :rocket: